windmill-labs/windmill-helm-charts/README.md

 configuration.
 Here are example configurations for a few cloud providers.

 It configures the HTTP ingress for the app, lsp and multiplayer containers.
-The configuration (except for plain nginx ingress) also exposes the windmill app SMTP service for email triggers on a separate IP address.
+The configuration (except for plain nginx ingress) also exposes the windmill app SMTP service for email triggers on a separate IP address/domain name.
-This is the IP address you need to point your `mail.<domain>` MX/A records to.
+This is the IP address/domain name you need to point your MX/A records to, learn more [here](https://www.windmill.dev/docs/advanced/email_triggers).

 ### AWS ALB